andrew-rosca/etrade-report/README.md

   dollar_precision: 2
 ```

-## Exit Codes

-- `0`: Success
-- `1`: General error (authentication, API, configuration)
-- `2`: Success but with unassigned positions (warning)

 ## Troubleshooting

 ### Authentication Issues
-- Ensure your API credentials are correct
+- Ensure your API credentials are correct in `.env`
+- Browser should auto-open; if not, copy/paste the URL manually
+- Tokens are cached for up to 12 hours
+- If tokens expire, dashboard will prompt for re-authentication

+### Dashboard Won't Load
+- Ensure Streamlit is installed: `pip install streamlit`
-- Check if you're using sandbox vs production endpoints
+- Check if port 8501 is available
-- Verify your E*TRADE account has API access enabled
+- Try running: `streamlit run dashboard.py --server.port 8502`

 ### Missing Positions
 - Check the `min_position_value` setting in config.yml
-- Ensure positions have positive quantities (short positions are excluded)
+- Verify positions have positive quantities

 ### Configuration Errors
 - Validate YAML syntax in config.yml